maramassi/apache_camel_scrapy_project/README.md

 The used tool is Scrapy 1.6

-Through the cmd run the following commande to runt the spider, crawl the requested page and insert the parsed data in a csv file
+Through the cmd, run the following command to run the spider, crawl the requested page and insert the parsed data in a csv file

 scrapy crawl ApacheCamelSpider -o camel.csv -t csv